- 1 Introduction

-Once you feel you're ready to enter the pits, you will need corrosion resistance and mutation resistance.
-Also, bring Clarity for the golden eyes if you have it.
+Once you feel you're ready to enter the pits, you will need corrosion resistance.
+Golden eyes are dangerous, because they can confuse you while under attack.
 Make sure to read the royal jelly's page and develop a strategy for dealing with it.

 The Elven Halls